The adrenal gland-specific proteome

 Figure 2.
 An interactive network plot of the adrenal gland enriched and group enriched genes connected to their respective enriched tissues (grey circles).
 Red nodes represent the number of adrenal gland enriched genes and orange nodes represent the number of genes that are group enriched.
 The sizes of the red and orange nodes are related to the number of genes displayed within the node.
 Each node is clickable and results in a list of all enriched genes connected to the highlighted edges.
 The network is limited to group enriched genes in combinations of up to 3 tissues, but the resulting lists show the complete set of group enriched genes in the particular tissue.

-The adrenal gland mainly shares group enriched gene expression with brain (n= 19).
+The adrenal gland mainly shares group enriched gene expression with brain (n=13).
 Two examples of such genes are Proenkephalin (PENK) and CART prepropeptide (CARTPT).
-PENK is a hormone which plays a role in a number of functions including pain perception and responses to stress.
+PENK is a hormone that plays a role in a number of functions including pain perception and responses to stress.
 CARTPT is an anorectic peptide that plays a role in appetite, by inhibiting both normal and starvation-induced feeding.
 Also, PENK regulates the energy balance, maintenance of body weight, addiction, and stress response and is closely associated with the actions of leptin and neuropeptide Y.

 Proteins analyzed in extended samples of adrenal gland

-The standard setup in the Tissue Atlas is based on Tissue Microarray technique (TMA), thus saving valuable tissue material as well as reagents and provides a wide tissue representation for protein profiling.
+The standard setup in the Tissue Atlas is based on Tissue Microarray technique (TMA), thus saving valuable tissue material as well as reagents and providing a wide tissue representation for protein profiling.
 However, due to the complex nature of the adrenal gland, with different layers, a larger tissue sample is required to fully understand protein localization.
 The full list of genes used for protein profiling on extended samples of the adrenal gland is defined in Table 3.

 Table 3.
 Following 59 genes have been analyzed in extended samples of adrenal gland.